nmnobre/DefElement/pages/de-rham.md

 &\mathcal{V}_3
 \end{array}
 $$
+Sequences of discrete finite element spaces are, in general, not exact.
+However, it is always still the case that the range of each of the differential operators is contained in (but not coincident with) the null space of the next operator in the sequence.
+To see this,

 You can view families of elements that form discrete de Rham complexes on the [families page](index::families).
 On DefElement, two naming conventions for elements in a de Rham complex are used.